GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 There is no mistake so great as that of being always right.

 ### Where you can find me